-- In the 15-24 age group, only about every third person performs any paid work (including free help for a family member's paid work) - so you should never ask questions with the assumption that a particular person is working or has income from work, - Work by young people, especially those under the age of 18, occurs in highly diversified, often atypical forms, e.g. as free help in the paid work of a close family member, as a one-time job, occasional work, holiday work, part-time work, replacement, "trial" work, various types of internships, apprenticeships and vocational preparation, in which the proportion of study to work and earnings vary widely and may or may not be considered work.
-These are various situations like ofr example providing work in exchange for food accommodation, and "pocket money", promoting products or services on social media in exchange for the goods or services received, voluntary work with various levels of covering own costs, work performed under various contracts, from regular employment ranging contracts to specific contracts, undeclared work such as tutoring, income for illegal activities.
+- In the 15-24 age group, only about every third person performs any paid work (including free help for a family member's paid work) - so you should never ask questions with the assumption that a particular person is working or has income from work, - Work by young people, especially those under the age of 18, occurs in highly diversified, often atypical forms, e.g. as free help in the paid work of a close family member, as a one-time job, occasional work, holiday work, part-time work, replacement, "trial" work, various types of internships, apprenticeships and vocational preparation, in which the proportion of study to work and earnings vary widely and may or may not be considered work, providing work in exchange accommodation, food and "pocket money", promoting products or services on social media in exchange for the goods or services received, voluntary work with various levels of covering own costs, work performed under various contracts, ranging from regular employment contracts to specific contracts, undeclared work such as tutoring, income for illegal activities.